 Minutes of the Napier Amateur Radio Club

-Meeting on Wednesday 7 April 2021 at the Clubrooms 123 Latham Street
+Meeting on 5 May 2021 at the Clubrooms 123 Latham Street

 Chair: Dave ZL2MQ, the meeting started at 7:30pm.

 Finance: Stu presented a printed statement of the Club’s financial affairs.
-Payments for Conference registration are now being received in the AREC (Conference) account.

-The meeting closed at 8:40 pm.
+The meeting closed at 8:10 pm.

 Followed by a discussion on the topic of QRM, primarily on the HF bands.
 This was triggered by a call for expert opinion / assistance by Stu who experienced a sudden and dramatic increase in noise in the top end of the 80m band.
 Contributions from Dave 2DW, Laurie ZL2TC (by email), Dave 2MQ, Rob 2AN and others painted a broad picture of all the many things that can be underlying such problems.
 LED and discharge lighting, solar chargers and inverters, steel structures acting as detectors and mixers, antenna faults, problems in the receiver front end, 11Kv insulators etc..
 Rob demonstrated his prize piece of gear for such situations, a Tecsun radio with DF capability, S meter, attenuators and more.